Guides

 • AD Domain Services Snap-ins and Command-line Tools feature installed through Remote Server Administration Tools > Role Administration Tools > AD DS & AD LDS Tools > AD DS Tools.
 This is required for troubleshooting purposes

-If you are deploying AD integration with Virtual Appliances through integration with domain controllers, you will need to deploy one connector per AD domain (with an optional second connector per AD domain for redundancy).
+If you are deploying AD integration with Virtual Appliances through integration with domain controllers, you must deploy one connector per AD domain (with an optional second connector per AD domain for redundancy).

 If you have already deployed a centralized Windows Event Log Collector to which all domain controllers forward login events, and you wish to deploy AD integration with Virtual Appliances using this Windows Event Log Collector, you will need to deploy a single AD connector for all AD domains, with an optional second connector for redundancy.